-- Active Traffic Management and transitsupportive investments.
-Operational improvements to help manage traffic flow, which include variable message signs, freeway ramp metering, dynamic signing and re-routing, dynamic shoulder lanes, reversible lanes and lane-specific signaling. - Spot mobility improvements.
-Lowercost, high-benefit projects that improve traffic flow and provide bottleneck relief at spot locations.
-These projects include intersection or interchange modifications and auxiliary lanes. - E-ZPass lanes.
-Priced managed lane projects that provide a predictable, congestion-free travel option for transit users, those who ride in carpools or those who are willing to pay.
-E-ZPass lanes currently operate on I-394, I-35W and I-35E.
-During peak drive times, E-ZPass lanes are free for buses, vehicles with two or more occupants and motorcycles; single-occupant vehicles are charged a fee through an electronic device attached to the windshield.
+- Active Traffic Management, Travel Demand Management and transit-supportive investments.
+Operational improvements to help manage traffic flow, which include variable message signs, freeway ramp metering, dynamic signing and re-routing, dynamic shoulder lanes, reversible lanes and lane-specific signaling.
+Investments to increase traveler options. - Spot mobility improvements.
+Lower-cost, highbenefit projects that improve traffic flow and provide bottleneck relief at spot locations.
+These projects include intersection or interchange modifications and auxiliary lanes. - Managed lanes.
+Projects that provide a predictable, congestion-free travel option for transit users, those who ride in carpools or those who are willing to pay.
+Priced managed lanes, known as E-ZPass lanes, currently operate on I-394, I-35W and I-35E.
+During peak drive times,

+E-ZPass lanes are free for buses, vehicles with two or more occupants and motorcycles; single-occupant vehicles are charged a fee through an electronic device attached to the windshield.

 • Strategic capacity investments.
 Projects aimed at enhancing mobility, safety, multimodal or freight movements such as improved or new interchanges.
-General-purpose lanes can be considered in the following instances: to correct lane continuity or where E-ZPass has been evaluated and found not feasible.
+General-purpose lanes can be considered in the following instances: to correct lane continuity or where managed lanes have been evaluated and found not feasible.

 The strategies listed above also benefit transit in many ways, such as bus-only shoulders, high occupancy vehicle bypass ramps and E-ZPass express lanes.
+MnDOT also supports TDM initiatives led by local and regional agencies that may not be eligible for state highway investment.
+The Metropolitan Council recently completed a Regional Travel Demand Management Study that identifies TDM strategies for the Twin Cities region.